Allegheny-Computer-Science-101-S2023/data-abstraction-executable-examination-three-starter/README.md

 ## Add Your Name Here

+TODO: You must delete "Add Your Name Here" and add your own name

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this examination."

-Note: You must retype the sentence here.
+TODO: You must retype the sentence here.

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code